 Making the most of space

 It is immediately clear from this luxury contemporary design that the original plot of land was petite.
-Yet, with the boxy three floor design, they have created an exterior that crafts open plan living spaces on every floor.
-You can tell from this house that it was designed for purpose, as it engulfs light thanks to the floor to ceiling glass.
+Yet, with the boxy three-floor design, they have created an exterior that crafts open plan living spaces on every floor.
+You can tell from this house that it was designed for a purpose, as it engulfs light thanks to the floor to ceiling glass.
 Without the added texture and details of the exterior, this house would not be overly impressive.
-Yet, the natural wood cladding next to the white washed walls and horizontal cladding in dark grey creates an outstanding look.
+Yet, the natural wood cladding next to the whitewashed walls and horizontal cladding in dark grey creates an outstanding look.